ibm-cloud-docs/dl/dl-ts-key-configuration-md5.md

 The BGP peering session cannot be established.
 {: tsSymptoms}

-During an authenticated BGP session, BGP peers must be configured with the same key to establish a BGP neighbor relationship.
+Possible causes are a problem with the IP configuration, an ASN mismatch, or your BGP peers are not configured with the same key to establish a BGP neighbor relationship.
 {: tsCauses}

 Try the following fixes to resolve this issue: